faizan-tariq/NNML_Bot/README.md

 In order to train neural network we need an optimization algorithm called stochastic gradient descent (SGD) that tells us how to change our weights and biases to minimize loss which is based on the principle of partial derivatives.

 ### Traning
 The exammple consist of 1 neuron, which predicts the status of a candidate in an interview, i.e. either Recommended or Not Recommended based on 3 departments OOP, DB and OS by marking score out of 5 in each.
+The data is more biased towards OOP which has high priority among other departments.
+Based on the data our neural network will get trainned in a way that it will learn that OOP has high weightage among others (Do notice there is no hardcoded checks or conditonal logic defined in the code to prioritize OOP over others but still our system will learn this based on the given data)

 ````
 # [oop, db, os]